I want to debate why photography is considered an art – or not as the case may be.

-If the artist (photographer) feels that he wants to take out a bit of clutter (for example the trees and bush behind the leopard) well why not?
+If I (the photographer) feel that I want to take out a bit of clutter (for example the trees and bush behind the leopard) well why not?

 I’ll bet you a Nikkor 24-70 f2.8 lens that Leonardo Da Vinci didn’t paint The Mona Lisa outdoors, as the background indicates, and I’ll bet he also chose not to show any blemishes on her skin.
 Exactly as we do in beauty portraits.

 You decide but remember you read it here for the first time. (wink)